Libensemble/libensemble/docs/user_guide.rst

 **ensemble.log**: This is the logging output from libEnsemble.
 The default logging is at INFO level.
 To gain additional diagnostics logging level can be set to DEBUG.
 If this file is not removed, multiple runs will append output.
-Messages at or above level WARNING are also copied to stderr to alert the user promptly.
+Messages at or above level MANAGER_WARNING are also copied to stderr to alert the user promptly.
 For more info, see :doc:`Logging<logging>`.